webion-hub/Webion.Stargaze/Webion.AspNetCore.Authentication.ClickUp/README.md

 # Overview
-This package adds ClickUp as an authentication handler for AspNetCore.
+Adds ClickUp as an authentication handler for AspNetCore.

 # Usage
 ```csharp